Before a law school can make an admission decision, it must receive your

 Law schools cannot make a decision on your file if they have not received all required items.

-Many law schools operate what is known as a rolling admission process: The school evaluates applications and informs candidates of admission decisions on a continuous basis over several months, usually beginning in late fall and extending to midsummer for waiting-list admissions.
+Many law schools operate under a rolling admission process: the school evaluates applications and informs candidates of admission decisions on a continuous basis over several months, usually beginning in late fall and extending to midsummer for waiting-list admissions.

-If you have strong qualifications, but you do not quite match the competition of those currently being admitted at a particular law school, you may be placed on a waiting list for possible admission at a later date.
-The law school will send you a letter notifying you of its final decision as early as April or as late as July.
+If your qualifications are strong but do not quite match the competition of those currently being admitted at a particular law school, you may be placed on a waiting list.
+The law school will notify you of its final admission decision as early as April or as late as July.

 Many schools rank students who are on the waiting list.
 Some law schools will tell you your rank.
-If a law school doesn’t rank its waiting list, you might ask the admission office how many students have been placed on the waiting list.
+If a law school doesn’t rank its waiting list, you may ask the admission office how many students are on the waiting list.